fduffoo/Kaggle-Data-Visualization/README.md

-### INF601 - Advanced Programming in Python
 ### Fernando Duffoo
-### Mini Project 2

-# Project Title

-Mini Project 2

 ## Description

-Mini Project 2 is a Python-based data manipulation and visualization project that utilizes real-world datasets from Kaggle.
+Python-based data manipulation and visualization project that utilizes real-world datasets from Kaggle.
 Leveraging the power of Pandas and Matplotlib, the project focuses on extracting meaningful insights from Kaggle datasets and presenting them through informative visualizations.

 ## Getting Started